 After the final episode of David Attenborough’s Blue Planet II shocked fans last December, the tragic truth of plastic pollution in our oceans has well and truly hit home.
 We need to reduce plastic use and we need to do it now!

-Since then, Theresa May’s government has introduced a 25 year plan that aims to eliminate all avoidable waste by 2042, and many big name businesses including numerous supermarkets, coffee shops chains and beauty brands, have pledged to do their bit to use less.
+Since then, Theresa May’s government has introduced a 25 year plan that aims to reduce plastic use and eliminate all avoidable waste by 2042, and many big name businesses including numerous supermarkets, coffee shops chains and beauty brands, have pledged to do their bit to use less.

 We’ve banned the plastic microbeads that were found in cosmetic products such as exfoliating gels and shower gels, ditched plastic bags in supermarkets and bought reusable coffee cups for our morning caffeine fix (and were rewarded with discounts in the likes of Costa, Starbucks and Pret).

 However, with the worry that by 2050 there’ll be more plastic in the ocean than fish, more still needs to be done.
 So how can you do your bit on a daily basis?

 HOW TO MAKE YOUR WORKOUT PLASTIC FREE

 When we’re working out, we’re aiming to make ourselves healthier, right?
 Well why make a couple of small changes to reduce plastic and help make our environment a little healthier at the same time too?

 The simplest place to start is with your water bottle.
 Invest in a reusable bottle – that’s BPA free – to get you through your workouts instead of buying your water in a disposable plastic bottle on your way to the gym.
 Not only is this better for the environment, it’ll be a lot better for your purse too!